krish0309/linkedin-clone-app/README.md

 # linkedin-clone-app
-It is react based Linked-clone app
+It is react and redux based Linked-clone app, hosted and delopyed on firebase